 Section 402.
-Ordinance Authorizing Issuance of Debt.-The governing body of a local government unit, when it is determined to incur debt, whether as electoral debt, nonelectoral debt, or lease rental debt may determine by ordinance to evidence such debt by an issue of bonds or notes of the local government unit, or by the incurring of lease rental debt.
-Such an ordinance shall not take effect unless adopted by the affirmative vote of a majority of the members of the governing body then holding office, and the vote of each member thereon shall be recorded upon the minutes of such governing body.
+[Ordinance Authorizing Issuance of Debt] Preliminary Authorizations as to Financing.-The governing body of a local government unit, when it is determined to incur may express its intent to evidence debt[, whether] as electoral debt, nonelectoral debt, or lease rental debt. [may determine by ordinance to evidence such debt by an issue of bonds or notes of the local government unit, or by the incurring of lease rental debt.
+Such an ordinance shall not take effect unless adopted by the affirmative vote of a majority of the members of the governing body then holding office, and the vote of each member thereon shall be recorded upon the minutes of such governing body.]
+Such action may be taken by resolution which may also provide for the submission of proposals to purchase any bonds or notes, or such action may be taken by ordinance.
+But neither bonds or notes nor lease, guaranty, subsidy contract or other agreement evidencing lease rental debt shall be authorized other than by the enactment of the ordinance or ordinances required hereinafter in this article, or, in the case of notes issued under section 409, other than by adoption of the resolution therein required.